Loan repayment insurance terms

 In the event of an insured event, LHV shall compensate the insured person for the financial damage caused by the fact that the insured person is unable to perform the obligations arising from the loan contract to the lender due to the insured event.

-- LHV shall pay the insurance benefit after the completion of the acts necessary to determine the occurrence of the insured event and the extent of the insurance benefit.
+LHV shall pay the insurance indemnity after the completion of the acts necessary to determine the occurrence of the insured event and the extent of the insurance indemnity.

-- LHV shall make a decision on the compensation of direct damage within ten working days of receiving all the necessary information on the loss event and the amount of damage.
+LHV shall make a decision on the compensation of direct damage within 10 working days of receiving all the necessary information on the loss event and the amount of damage.
 If, for reasons beyond LHV’s control, it is not possible to determine the full amount of the damage, LHV shall first compensate the part of the damage, the extent of which is clear.
-LHV may extend the term for making a decision on compensation for damage for good reason.
+LHV may, for good reason, extend the term for making a decision on compensation for damage.

-- If LHV should pay compensation for the monthly payment of the loan for a period shorter than one month, the compensation shall be calculated in proportion to the number of days in that month.
+If LHV should pay compensation for the monthly loan payment for a period shorter than one (1) month, the compensation shall be calculated in proportion to the number of days in that month.

-- If the insurance benefit has been paid out to the full extent of the sum insured during the insurance period, LHV is entitled to the premium for the current insurance period.
+If the insurance indemnity has been paid out to the full extent of the sum insured during the insurance period, LHV is entitled to the premium for the current insurance period.

 Conduct in the case of a loss event